 Is there recourse for being fired for filing a workers’ compensation claim?

 Yes.
-Firing an injured worker because he or she filed a workers’ compensation claim is an act of retaliation.
+An employer firing you because you filed a workers’ compensation claim is an act of retaliation.
 Under both state and federal law, retaliation is unlawful.
-Aggrieved workers can file a lawsuit against their employer for violating the law by firing them.
+You can file a lawsuit against your employer for violating the law by firing you.

 Every state has its own workers’ compensation system.
 Employers pay insurance companies for coverage.
-When employees get hurt on the job, the worker files a workers’ comp claim.
-If they are awarded compensation, the insurance company will pay it out.
+When you get hurt on the job, you file a workers’ comp claim.
+If you are awarded compensation, the insurance company will pay it out.

-This whole system gets undermined if employers could simply fire someone if they make a workers’ compensation claim.
-Workers would often forgo legitimate claims.
+This whole system gets undermined if employers could simply fire you if you make a workers’ compensation claim.
+You would likely forgo legitimate claims.
 Employers would benefit from lower prices for workers’ compensation insurance.

 To prevent this from happening, every state forbids employers from terminating workers in retaliation for filing a claim.
 If an employer does fire you for making a workers’ comp claim, you can file a lawsuit for wrongful termination.